Accessing the collections

 There are a number of ways to access the Moving Image Research Collections.

 An ever-increasing number of digitized films may be seen online using the Digital Video Repository ( MIRC-DVR ).
 Materials are selected for the repository based, in part, on patrons’ requests.
+Feel free to contact us about viewing or obtaining specific footage.

 Personal visits to the archive can be accommodated.
-MIRC is located at 707 Catawba Street, Columbia and is open Monday through Friday, 9:00 AM to 5:00 PM.
+MIRC is located at 707 Catawba Street, in Columbia, and is open Monday through Friday, 9:00 AM to 5:00 PM.
 The general public, as well as students, faculty, and staff may view material free of charge.
 The onsite reference library includes more than 2,000 hours of material on VHS tapes and DVDs.
 These materials are identified as RC#### or RD#### in our online reference catalog.

 Curators' areas of responsibility are as follows:

-Newsfilm Collections – Greg Wilsbacher (gregwATmailbox.sc.edu)
+Newsfilm Collections and the U.S. Marine Corps Film Repository – Greg Wilsbacher (gregwATmailbox.sc.edu)

-Regional Film Collections – Lydia Pappas (pappaslATmailbox.sc.edu)
+Regional Film Collections and the Chinese Film Collection – Lydia Pappas (pappaslATmailbox.sc.edu)